Toggle menu

 • Ensuring buses are given higher priority in any future city planning

-• Improving the accuracy of real time passenger information and exploring options to introduce an integrated ticketing system
+• Improving the accuracy of Real Time Passenger Information, and exploring options to introduce an integrated ticketing system

 The work of the Glasgow City Region Bus Partnership seeks to positively impact upon the affordability and accessibility of the bus network and assist with creating the conditions that will increase bus patronage.
 A faster, cheaper, and better-connected bus network will benefit all bus passengers across the City Region as well as the environment.